The Mysterious Stranger: Opera

 Kevin Malone's opera Mysterious 44 is inspired by the work.
-The première, performed by Manchester Opera Project with a narrated introduction and conclusion by evolutionary biologist Richard Dawkins, was at the residence of the Hallé Orchestra at St Peter's Church, Ancoats, Manchester, on 24 May 2014.
+The premiere, performed by Manchester Opera Project with a narrated introduction and conclusion by evolutionary biologist Richard Dawkins, was at the residence of the Hallé Orchestra at St Peter's Church, Ancoats, Manchester, on 24 May 2014.

 Pop culture

-The DC Comics character Phantom Stranger has many similarities to the Mysterious Stranger.
-Both characters have vague origin stories which allow the possibility that they are exiled angels.

 Artist Ted Richards drew a comic-strip adaptation of "The Mysterious Stranger" for his "Dopin' Dan" character in "Rip-Off Comix No. 1" (Rip-Off Press, San Francisco, 1977).

-In the Fallout video game series there is a character known as the "Mysterious Stranger".
-In the entries Fallout 3 and Fallout: New Vegas he is referred to as a "Guardian Angel", and in Fallout 3, Fallout: New Vegas and Fallout 4 he uses a .44 Magnum.

-In the video games Red Dead Redemption and Red Dead Redemption 2, a character known as "The Strange Man" possesses several similarities to the Mysterious Stranger.
+The story of The Mysterious Stranger is loosely adapted for a side quest in the 2010 video game Red Dead Redemption and its 2018 prequel, with a similar character who sends the protagonist John Marston on various morality based quests.